Nick Collins

-Nicholas Cordell Collins (born August 16, 1983) is a former American football safety who played seven seasons for the Green Bay Packers of the National Football League (NFL).
-He played college football at Bethune-Cookman, and was drafted by the Packers in the second round of the 2005 NFL Draft.
+Nicholas Cordell Collins (born August 16, 1983) is an American former professional football player who was a safety for seven seasons with the Green Bay Packers of the National Football League (NFL).
+He played college football for the Bethune-Cookman Wildcats, and was selected by the Packers in the second round of the 2005 NFL draft.
 Collins led the league in interceptions returned for touchdowns and interception return yards in the 2008 season.
 In Super Bowl XLV, he intercepted Ben Roethlisberger for a touchdown as the Packers beat the Pittsburgh Steelers, 31–25.

-In 2011, Collins suffered a career-ending neck injury during a game against the Carolina Panthers.
+In 2011, Collins suffered a career-ending neck injury.
 He was officially released by the Packers in 2012, and formally announced his retirement in 2014.
 Collins was inducted into the Green Bay Packers Hall of Fame in 2016.

-High school
+Early life

 Collins was a diverse athlete during his high school career.
 He attended Dixie County High School in Cross City, Florida, and lettered twice as a quarterback, running back and defensive back.
 Collins was also given first-team all-conference honors and was named team MVP as a senior.
 Collins also earned two letters as a basketball guard and three letters as a center fielder in baseball.